-- 28. Borrowing to pay for capital investment has long-term financial consequences and risks, with decisions taken many years ago impacting currently and in the future in the form of interest and provision for repayment of capital expenditure.
-Expenditure decisions are assumed in the Capital Strategy and detailed programme approved by Council with the recurring cost implications factored into Medium Term Financial Plans.
-All borrowing is undertaken in the name of the Council and secured on all revenues of the Council. - 29.
+- 36. Borrowing to pay for capital investment has long-term financial consequences and risks, with decisions taken many years ago impacting currently and in the future in the form of interest and provision for repayment of capital expenditure.
+Expenditure decisions are assumed in the Capital Strategy and a detailed programme approved by Council with the recurring cost implications factored into Medium Term Financial Plans.
+All borrowing is undertaken in the name of the Council and secured on all revenues of the Council. - 37.
 The Council can consider various sources and debt instruments to pay for capital expenditure as well as its short term working capital requirements including unexpected cash outflows.
-This includes the Public Works Loan Board, the financial markets, Municipal Bond Agency, Local Authorities and other public bodies, finance leases, public private partnership models and the issuing of bonds for significant levels of funding or smaller bond schemes linked to specific themes such as green growth.
-These are detailed in the Council's Treasury Management Practices and the advantages and disadvantages of such products would need to be considered including risks, track record and cost of issuance, supported by external advice in respect of different options. - 30.
-Best treasury management practice is that loans are not taken on a project by project basis, however this may be a consideration for investment property purchases or similar, where there may be a need to meet specific cash flows or track performance in the short term. - 31.
-The Council's currently maintains a single pool of all Council debt for all activities of the Council and the rationale for this approach was last reviewed in 2015/16.
-However given the changes in the last few years of the respective activities of the Housing Revenue Account and General Fund as well as some of the more complex expenditure commitments being undertaken and assumed to be paid for by borrowing, a further review will need to be undertaken.
-This is to ensure the current approach maintains a 'fair' interest cost for respective activities.
-The scope of this review will be scheduled in 2020/21, subject to the resourcing to ensure this can be undertaken effectively. - 32.
+This includes the Public Works Loan Board, the financial markets, Municipal Bond Agency, Local Authorities and other public bodies, leases, public private partnership models and the issuing of bonds for significant levels of funding or smaller bond schemes linked to specific themes such as green growth.
+These are detailed in the Council's Treasury Management Practices and the advantages and disadvantages of such products would need to be considered including risks, track record and cost of issuance, supported by external advice in respect of different options. - 38.
+Best treasury management practice is that loans are not taken on a project by project basis, however this may be a consideration for investment property purchases or similar, where there may be a need to meet specific cash flows or track performance in the short term. - 39.
+The Council's currently maintains a single pool of all Council debt for all activities which will continue to be reviewed to ensure the current approach maintains a 'fair' interest cost for respective activities. - 40.
 Whilst interest rates for borrowing are greater than interest rates the Council receives for investments (the cost of carry), it makes financial sense to use any internal cash balances held in the short-term to pay for capital expenditure and minimise costs (internal borrowing), rather than undertake external borrowing.
-However, there is a risk that the Council may have to borrow at higher rates when it does actually need to borrow in future and so this position is kept under continuous review. - 33.
-The Council's Borrowing Strategy considers all options to meet the long-term aims of:
+However, there is a risk that the Council may have to borrow at higher rates when it does actually need to borrow in future and so this position is kept under continuous review and delegated to the Corporate Director Resources. - 41.
+The Council's Borrowing Strategy considers all options to meet the long-term aims of: - Promoting revenue cost stability to aid financial planning and avoid a stop-start approach to service delivery, although it is recognised that this may have a financial impact. - Pooling borrowing and investments to ensure the whole Council shares the risks and rewards of treasury activities. - Ensuring borrowing plans are aligned to known capital expenditure spending plans and financial reserve levels. - Achieving a balanced maturity profile. - Having regard to the effects on current and future Council Tax and rent payers.

-- Promoting revenue cost stability to aid financial planning and avoid a stop-start approach to service delivery, although it is recognised that this may have a financial impact. - Pooling borrowing and investments to ensure the whole Council shares the risks and rewards of treasury activities. - Ensuring borrowing plans are aligned to known capital expenditure spending plans and financial reserve levels. - Achieving a balanced maturity profile. - Having regard to the effects on current and future Council Tax and rent payers. - 34.
-The Council does not intend to borrow in advance of need and will not do so just to gain financially.
+42. The Council does not intend to borrow in advance of need and will not do so just to gain financially.
 However, this option may be considered if it is felt that borrowing in advance allows opportunities to lock into favourable long-term rates.
 This will be limited to no more than the expected increase in the Council's borrowing requirement over a three year period.